Misawai/TW-HAM-radio-test-questions/README.md

 ## Introduction
 Amateur radio operator licence test in Taiwan are held in a rolling basis by the National Communication Commission (NCC) on every Monday, Wednesday and Friday.
 All test questions in used has been published by the NCC with free access.

-As the orginal sets were presented in PDF, with no structured, I have extracted those questions into JSON files, aiding developers ,test takers and HAM lovers to study in a more structual way.
+As the orginal sets were presented in PDF, with no structured, I have extracted those questions into JSON files, aiding developers, test takers and HAM lovers to study in a more structual way.

 ## Copyright Claim
 These test sets are in **Public Domain**.